graulm/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-# Variables:
+# Variables or feactures:
-(for full descrition of the variable, please refer to: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+(for full description of the features, please refer to: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 tBodyAcc-mean()-X